If crochet blankets are your thing, give this vibrant and intricately textured crochet afghan square a try using Lion Brand Yarn Vanna’s Choice!

 Classic crochet afghans are worked by chaining huge numbers for length, then working tons of rows for height, but crochet afghan blocks are a great alternative:

 - you can customize each individual piece,

 - and you may feel more satisfaction with each square you complete.

-This design is worked in joined rounds and includes a decreasing technique to create an open fabric.
-It’s a great afghan (blanket) option because:
+This design is worked in joined rounds of crochet from the center outward and the instructions include a decreasing technique to create an open fabric.

 - Blocks are worked individually, then joined when you’re done!

 - Small motifs are much more portable than other traditional crochet blanket designs!

 - Use any yarn you like to make your afghan block (the finished sizes are up to you)!

 - You’ll get to practice a lot of crochet skills: joined rounds, color changes, specialty stitches, gauge & size, finishing techniques & more!